Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Introduction

-In this paper, we suggest to overcome these two challenges in IM bandits in the case of edge semi-bandit feedback, where we observe for each influenced node the downstream neighbors that this node influenced (activated).
-Modern online social networks track activities of their users and these activation events can often be observed, for instance when the user retweets a tweet of another user.
+In this paper, we address these two challenges under the IC model with access to edge semi-bandit feedback.
 We refer to our model as an \emph{independent cascade semi-bandit (ICSB)}.
 We make four main contributions.
 First, we propose $\imb$, a {\tt UCB}-like algorithm for ICSBs that permits linear generalization and is suitable for large-scale problems.
-Second, we propose a novel complexity metric, referred to as \emph{maximum observed relevance} $C_*$ for ICSB, which depends on the topology of the network and is a non-decreasing function of activation probabilities. $C_*$ can be upper bounded based on network topology or number of nodes/ edges in the network, but it is expected to be much smaller than these upper bounds in real-world social networks due to the relatively low activation probabilities, which favorably impacts our performance guarantees.
-Third, we bound the regret of $\imb$.
-Our regret bounds are polynomial in all quantities of interest; reflect the structure and activation probabilities of the network through $C_*$; and do not depend on inherently large quantities, such as the reciprocal of the minimum probability of being influenced \cite{chen2015combinatorial} and the cardinality of the action set.
+Second, we define a new complexity metric, referred to as \emph{maximum observed relevance} for ICSB, which depends on the topology of the network and is a non-decreasing function of activation probabilities.
+The maximum observed relevance $C_*$ can also be upper bounded based on the network topology or the size of the network in the worst case.
+However, in real-world social networks, due to the relatively low activation probabilities~\cite{goyal2010learning},~$C_*$ attains much smaller values as compared to the worst case upper bounds.
+Third, we bound the cumulative regret of $\imb$.
+Our regret bounds are polynomial in all quantities of interest and have near-optimal dependence on the number of interactions.
+They reflect the structure and activation probabilities of the network through $C_*$ and do not depend on inherently large quantities, such as the reciprocal of the minimum probability of being influenced (unlike~\cite{chen2015combinatorial}) and the cardinality of the action set.
 Finally, we evaluate $\imb$ on several problems.
-Our experiment results show that the regret of $\imb$ scales as suggested by our topology-dependent regret bounds; and based on linear generalization, $\imb$ can significantly reduce regrets for real-world influence maximization semi-bandit problems.
+Our empirical results on simple representative topologies show that the regret of $\imb$ scales as suggested by our topology-dependent regret bounds.
+We also show that $\imb$ with linear generalization can lead to low regret in real-world online influence maximization problems.

 {\cS^{\mathrm{opt}}}